-This article was written by American Gateways.
-It provides a brief overview of what to expect if you are facing deportation proceedings.
-It is not a substitute for a lawyer's advice.
+This is not a substitute for a lawyer's advice.
 If you are facing deportation, talk to an immigration lawyer.

 There are three main parties involved in removal (deportation) proceedings: respondents, the Department of Homeland Security (DHS), and an immigration judge (IJ).
 Defendants in immigration proceedings are called respondents (you).
 The Department of Homeland Security (DHS) prosecutes, arrests, and detains respondents in deportation proceedings.
 Finally, immigration judges (IJ) decide whether respondents should remain in the United States or be removed (deported) to their countries.